JuliusNovachrono/cis106/HW4.md

 * Absolute path is the full path name, and can access any file in any directory.
 Realtive path only uses partial of the full path, which is used when working within a current directory.

 2. **Why Linux uses / instead of \ for its directory paths?**
+* Its because Linux is a unix like OS, and the forward slash "/" is used to seperate a directoy.
+Windows uses backslash because they think their cool lol.

 3. **In Windows, these files are all the same: File FILE file and FiLE.
 But in Linux this is not the case, Why?**
 * Linux directories/files are case sensitive, unlike windows file system.

 4. **What is the Filesystem Hierarchy Standard (FHS) and who maintains it?**
+* The FHS is a policy that sets the rules for directory structures and content on most linux distibutions, and the "Linux Foundation" maintains the FHS policy.

 5. **Explain what type of files are stored in the following directories:**